brianeh/hotel-monolith/docs/MIGRATION_PLAN.md

 ## Overview

-Modernize and migrate the hotel reservation web application built with legacy technologies (Java EE, JSP, Servlet, EJB, MySQL) to a more modern architecture and deployment strategy.
+Modernize and migrate the hotel reservation web application built as a monolithic application with legacy technologies (Java EE, JSP, Servlet, EJB, MySQL) to a more modern architecture and deployment strategy.
 This migration demonstration highlights some common migration patterns in business today.

 ---